Aldaniee/Aldaniee/README.md

 - 🔭 I’m currently working on my app AthleteAnalytics to learn new iOS skills
 - 🌱 I’m currently learning Combine, Unit/UI Testing, and the MVVM architecture
 - 👯 I’m looking to collaborate on any iOS project with someone knowledgable to help me learn
-- 🤔 I’m looking for help with publishing to the App Store
-- 💬 Ask me about anything
+- 💬 Ask me about coding, rowing/running or other athletics, music, chess, or anything else
 - 📫 How to reach me: aidanwlee@gmail.com | ig: @Aldaniee | strava (swing a follow): @Aldaniee
 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: I learned about Xcode on a VM on windows before I finally bought a Mac
+- 📚 Recent audiobooks: *Born to Run* - McDougall, *What Doesn't Kill Us* - Carney, *The Art of Resilience* - Edgley